Lucy Dalglish

-Lucy Ann Dalglish is an American journalist, attorney, and professor and former dean at the University of Maryland Philip Merrill College of Journalism.
+Lucy Ann Dalglish is an American journalist, attorney, and professor and former dean at the University of Maryland's Philip Merrill College of Journalism.

 Early life, education, and early career

 Dalglish was born in Minneapolis, Minnesota to parents James and Joanne Speikers Dalglish.
 She graduated from Grand Forks Central High School in 1977 and enrolled at the University of North Dakota for her Bachelor of Arts degree.
 Upon graduating in 1980, she worked as a reporter and editor at the St. Paul Pioneer Press for 13 years during which she completed her master of studies in law at Yale University.
 She earned a juris doctor degree at Vanderbilt University Law School in 1995 and subsequently returned to the Twin Cities to work at Dorsey & Whitney as a trial lawyer specializing in media law.

 Dalglish served as the chairwoman of the Society of Professional Journalists' Freedom of Information (FOI) committee from 1992 to 1995 and publicly advocated for First Amendment issues.
 In 1995, she was honored by SPJ with its Wells Memorial Key for outstanding service to the Society.
 In 1996, she was also inducted into the National Freedom of Information Act Hall of Fame.
 In 2000, Dalglish was named the executive director of the Reporters Committee for Freedom of the Press.